-H+N+S have, in their very own Dutch way, invented a new dike typology – innovative terrain modelling for more efficient and sustainable land use and simpler maintenance.See all LILA recognitions 2016 -
+H+N+S have, in their very own Dutch way, invented a new dike typology – innovative terrain modelling for more efficient and sustainable land use and simpler maintenance.- from the award statements

 In 1993 and 1995, the Dutch province of Limburg was startled by two major floods of the Meuse.
 Such highwater levels had not occurred since 1926 and the economic damage was enormous.
 Temporary measures were taken in 1996 to improve the water safety of the area in the short term: emergency dikes were constructed in various places and the old river course between Ooijen-Wanssum, the ‘Oude Maasarm’ was closed.
 In the long term, these temporary measures however are not sufficient.